mario-hess/dotfiles/README.md

 Welcome to my carefully cultivated Arch setup.

-Feel free to browse, steal or modify, but beware;
+Feel free to browse, steal or modify, but beware!
-this setup may or may not start spending more time tweaking your setup than actually working.
+This setup may or may not make you start spending more time tweaking your setup than actually working.

+Happy ricing!
-Happy ricing, and may your desktop be as smooth as the finest sushi! 🍣
+May your desktop be as smooth as the finest sushi! 🍣

-## 🍃 Specs:
+## Specs:

 | **Component**       | **Specification**                    |
 |---------------------|--------------------------------------|